 Children and Young People provides students with a comprehensive introduction to social welfare practice with children and young people in a range of organisational settings including government and non-government agencies.
 The latest research is explored to understand the ways in which children and young people are conceptualised and identified for human service practice.

-Health and Disability examines health and wellbeing as they impact on people and their life opportunities, as well as issues for social welfare workers negotiating the health and disability care systems.
+Health and Disability examines health and disability as they impact on people and their life opportunities, as well as issues for social welfare workers negotiating the health and disability care systems.

-Please note that some units in this course are only available to study by distance education.
+Please note that some units in this course are exclusively online.

-Assessment items may include essays, research reports, case analysis, assessment of competence on field placement, DVD recording of interviewing skills.
+Assessment methods may include essays, research reports, case analysis, assessment of capabilities on field placement, recording of interviewing skills.

 On-campus students experience a variety of teaching approaches including lectures, tutorials, online activities and video-linked or podcast virtual classes.
 The method of teaching may vary from unit to unit.

-Please note: Distance education students are required to attend one three-day residential school to be held at the Gold Coast campus.
+Please note: Students who undertake the course online are required to attend one three-day residential school on campus.